(All translations, emphases and in-bracket remarks are by CAMERA Arabic unless otherwise specified)

 Unsurprising as it may seem for those familiar with Palestinian activism/journalism, their failure to present hard evidence nevertheless bears more scrutiny.

 Unfortunately, this cannot be fully done within the constraints of this post; It would suffice to say that “7amleh” and “Sada Social” are devoted whitewashers of hateful and violent content, originally posted on social media by accounts they falsely portray as “persecuted”.
-Sada Social even labeled several murderers of civilians as “martyrs” itself, including notorious Yahya Ayyash, who is responsible for the deaths of many dozens of Israeli civilians between 1993-1996.
+Sada Social itself even labeled several murderers of civilians as “martyrs”, including notorious Yahya Ayyash, who is responsible for the deaths of many dozens of Israeli civilians between 1993-1996.
 Clearly, none of the two NGOs can be seriously viewed as any kind of authority as for what legitimate content in social media should look like.

 Part II.
 “Quds News Network”, the only verifiable source of “targeted Palestinian content” mentioned by Independent Arabia, regularly glorifies murders of Israeli civilians